easolhq/easolhq.github.io/docs/reference/objects/product/extra.md

 # extra.deposit_amount _(deprecated)_

-Returns a humanized price for the extras deposit amount, if deposit's are not set on the extra this will just return `extra.price` e.g. `$250 Per Person`.
+Returns a humanized price for the extras deposit amount, if deposits are not set on the extra this will just return `extra.price` e.g. `$250 Per Person`.

 > **Deprecated**
 >